Snow and sub-zero temperatures forecast for next week

 Gig cancelled

-Meanwhile, rock band Bastille have had to cancel their sold-out gig in the Olympia Theatre in Dublin on Sunday night as a result of disruption caused by weather conditions this weekend.
+Meanwhile, rock band Bastille cancelled its sold-out gig in the Olympia Theatre in Dublin on Sunday night as a result of disruption caused by weather conditions.

-In a statement on Sunday morning, the band said: “We’re gutted that our gig in Dublin tonight has had to be postponed.
+In a statement, the British band said: “We’re gutted that our gig in Dublin tonight has had to be postponed.
 We’ve been trying everything possible in the last 24 hours to get the tour trucks and buses to Ireland, but the bad weather has meant all ferries have been cancelled and none of our gear will be able to make it in time.
 Huge apologies to everyone with tickets and anyone who’s travelled.”

-The band asked ticket-holders to keep hold of their tickets while they work to reschedule the gig as soon as possible.
+The band asked ticket-holders to keep their tickets while it works to reschedule the gig as soon as possible.